 We awoke ate breakfast and got the cleaning squared away.

-At this point everyone split into small groups and set off to explore our first taste of real land since the trip began.
-I subconsciously decided to move from one group to another as I often do, and was amazed at how beautiful the place was.
-Moyenne is about a 45 minuet walk around its circumference, it can be walked barefoot (for the brave of heart and strong of foot), and best of all I didnt see any mosquitos.
+At this point, everyone split into small groups and set off to explore our first taste of real land since the trip began.
+I subconsciously decided to move from one group to another as I often do and was amazed at how beautiful the place was.
+Moyenne is about a 45-minute walk around its circumference.
+It can be walked barefoot (for the brave of heart and strong of foot), and best of all I didnt see any mosquitos.
 Sun shining, cool breeze blowing, ancient tortoises, and kind island caretakers.
-We swam in the clear ocean, drank coconut water fresh off the tree, made friends with yallow, and scrambled all over the costal rocks.
+We swam in the clear ocean, drank coconut water fresh off the tree, made friends with Yallow, and scrambled all over the coastal rocks.
 It was a beautiful island.

 As we gathered back on the beach, we said our goodbyes to the caretakers and the pup.